pldi23-eqlog-ae/artifact/README.md

 Invoking `make test` (as above) will build and run the `EqLog` tool.

-Among the tests run are `egg-smol/tests/path.egg`, a classic Datalog program to compute reachability in a graph, and `egg-smol/tests/eqsat-basic`, a simple equality saturation program to prove two arithmetic expressions equivalent.
+Among the tests run are `eqlog/tests/path.egg`, a classic Datalog program to compute reachability in a graph, and `eqlogl/tests/eqsat-basic`, a simple equality saturation program to prove two arithmetic expressions equivalent.

 ### Claim #2

 Invoking `make micro-benchmark`  will build and run the `math` micro-benchmarks.
-This may take more than an hour, and when it finishes, it will generate a plot at `micro-benchmarks/benchmarks.pdf`.
+This may take more than two hour, and when it finishes, it will generate a plot at `micro-benchmarks/benchmarks.pdf`.
-Alternatively, you can run `make micro-benchmark-small` to generate a plot for a smaller micro-benchmark, which should finish within seconds.
+Alternatively, you can run `make micro-benchmark-small` to generate a plot for a smaller micro-benchmark at `micro-benchmarks/benchmarks-small.pdf`, which should finish within seconds.

 The generated plot may look slightly different than the submitted version.
 This is because, during the deadline push, we disabled a fast-forwarding optimization for the BackOff scheduler when comparing with egg.